Overview

 Item 2 - Summary of Material Changes

-This brochure has been updated from our March 24, 2025, and updates our assets under management.
+This brochure has been updated from our Brochure dated February 23, 2026, and updates our Part 2B with the

 In the future, this section will discuss specific material changes that are made to the Brochure and provide clients